cliffparnitzky/ExtendedMemberInserttags/README.md

 ### Known insert tags are:

 ~~~~
 {{member::firstname}} ...
-This tag will be replaced with the first name of the currently logged in user.
+This tag will be replaced with the first name of the currently logged in member.
 {{member::lastname}} ...
-This tag will be replaced with the last name of the currently logged in user.
+This tag will be replaced with the last name of the currently logged in member.
 {{member::company}} ...
-This tag will be replaced with the company name of the currently logged in user.
+This tag will be replaced with the company name of the currently logged in member.
 {{member::phone}} ...
-This tag will be replaced with the phone number of the currently logged in user.
+This tag will be replaced with the phone number of the currently logged in member.
 {{member::mobile}} ...
-This tag will be replaced with the mobile number of the currently logged in user.
+This tag will be replaced with the mobile number of the currently logged in member.
 {{member::fax}} ...
-This tag will be replaced with the fax number of the currently logged in user.
+This tag will be replaced with the fax number of the currently logged in member.
 {{member::email}} ...
-This tag will be replaced with the e-mail address of the currently logged in user.
+This tag will be replaced with the e-mail address of the currently logged in member.
 {{member::website}} ...
-This tag will be replaced with the web address of the currently logged in user.
+This tag will be replaced with the web address of the currently logged in member.
 {{member::street}} ...
-This tag will be replaced with the street name of the currently logged in user.
+This tag will be replaced with the street name of the currently logged in member.
 {{member::postal}} ...
-This tag will be replaced with the postal code of the currently logged in user.
+This tag will be replaced with the postal code of the currently logged in member.
 {{member::city}} ...
-This tag will be replaced with the city of the currently logged in user.
+This tag will be replaced with the city of the currently logged in member.
 {{member::country}} ...
-This tag will be replaced with the country of the currently logged in user.
+This tag will be replaced with the country of the currently logged in member.
 {{member::username}} ...
-This tag will be replaced with the username of the currently logged in user.
+This tag will be replaced with the username of the currently logged in member.
 ~~~~

 ### Also useful but not documented insert tags are:

 ~~~~
 {{member::dateOfBirth}} ...
-This tag will be replaced with the date of birth of the currently logged in user.
+This tag will be replaced with the date of birth of the currently logged in member.
 {{member::gender}} ...
-This tag will be replaced with the gender of the currently logged in user.
+This tag will be replaced with the gender of the currently logged in member.
 {{member::state}} ...
-This tag will be replaced with the state of the currently logged in user.
+This tag will be replaced with the state of the currently logged in member.
 {{member::language}} ...
-This tag will be replaced with the language of the currently logged in user.
+This tag will be replaced with the language of the currently logged in member.
 ~~~~

 ### Additional insert tags are:

 ~~~~
 {{member::age}} ...
-This tag will be replaced with the age of the currently logged in user.
+This tag will be replaced with the age of the currently logged in member.
 {{member::name}} ...
-This tag will be replaced with the name (combination of firstname and lastname) of the currently logged in user.
+This tag will be replaced with the name (combination of firstname and lastname) of the currently logged in member.
 {{member::salutation}} ...
-This tag will be replaced with the salutation (`Ms` or `Mr`) for the currently logged in user.
+This tag will be replaced with the salutation (`Ms` or `Mr`) for the currently logged in member.
 {{member::welcoming::formally}} ...
-This tag will be replaced with a formally welcoming (`Dear Ms` or `Dear Mr`) for the currently logged in user (the short form is also possible: {{member::welcoming}}).
+This tag will be replaced with a formally welcoming (`Dear Ms` or `Dear Mr`) for the currently logged in member (the short form is also possible: {{member::welcoming}}).
 {{member::welcoming::personally}} ...
-This tag will be replaced with a personally welcoming (`Dear`) for the currently logged in user.
+This tag will be replaced with a personally welcoming (`Dear`) for the currently logged in member.
 ~~~~

 ### Improvements are